Adaptive Online Non-stochastic Control: Appendix

 \end{lemma} \begin{proof} We prove the expression by induction.
 For $t=1$, \eqref{eq:state-nonstat-lin} reduces to $\vec x_2=\vec w_1$ which follows directly from the dynamic equation in \eqref{eq:LTIdynamics} after substituting the assumptions on the initial state and actions.
 Then, assuming that \eqref{eq:state-nonstat-lin} is true for some $t$, we have that

 \end{proof} Next, we need a lemma that characterizes the state deviation between any two policies \begin{lemma} let $\vec x_t({\pi_1})$ be the state of the system reached by following policy $\pi_1$ from the beginning of time.
-Analogously, let $\vec x_t({\pi_2})$ be the state resulting from following $\pi_1$.
-Let the system $(A,B)$ be intrinsically stable (i.e., $\|A\| \leq \sqrt{d_x} (1-\delta)$, $\|B\| \leq 1$), and assume that the starting state and action are zero $\vec{x}_1 = \vec 0, \vec{u}_1 = \vec 0$.
+Analogously, let $\vec x_t({\pi_2})$ be the state resulting from following $\pi_2$.
+Let the system $(A,B)$ be intrinsically stable (i.e., $\|A\|_{\text{op}} \leq (1-\delta)$, $\|B\| \leq 1$), and assume that the starting state and action are zero $\vec{x}_1 = \vec 0, \vec{u}_1 = \vec 0$.
 Then, the following holds:

-In words, the deviation is fully controlled by the system stability and the maximum deviations of actions. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma:state-deviation-two-policies}] We proceed by induction on $t$ to write the state $\vec{x}_{t+1}$ in terms of the previous disturbance and actions.
+In words, the deviation is fully controlled by the system stability and the maximum deviations of actions. \end{lemma} \begin{proof} We proceed by induction on $t$ to write the state $\vec{x}_{t+1}$ in terms of the previous disturbance and actions.
 The claim is that

 For the base case of $t=1$, the above gives $\vec x_2 = \vec w_1$, which follows by the assumption on the initial action.
 Now, assuming that the statement is true for $t$, we have that for $t+1$: